hashicorp/terraform-provider-azurerm/website/docs/r/policy_management_group_policy_remediation.html.markdown

 * `name` - (Required) The name of the Policy Remediation.
 Changing this forces a new resource to be created.

-* `subscription_id` - (Required) The Subscription ID at which the Policy Remediation should be applied.
+* `management_group_id` - (Required) The Management Group ID at which the Policy Remediation should be applied.
 Changing this forces a new resource to be created.

 * `policy_assignment_id` - (Required) The ID of the Policy Assignment that should be remediated.